axieinfinity/ronin-documentation/docs/node-operators/introduction.md

 A validator node starts life as a full node, but has also “registered” itself to the network as a validator by submitting a special transaction from its account.
 Registration means that it may now accept RON token stake and potentially be included in the validator set that conduct network consensus.

 ## What is a bridge operator node?
-The *bridge operator node*, also referred to as the bridge operator, is a type of node used for acknowledging deposit and withdrawal events on Ronin Bridge—the blockchain bridge that facilitates asset transfers between Ronin and other EVM-based chains.
+The *bridge operator node* ([GitHub](https://github.com/axieinfinity/bridge-v2)), also referred to as the bridge operator, is a type of node used for acknowledging deposit and withdrawal events on Ronin Bridge—the blockchain bridge that facilitates asset transfers between Ronin and other EVM-based chains.

 :::caution
 On Ronin, each validator is required to run a validator node and a bridge operator node.
 The latter is required to facilitate asset transfers on Ronin Bridge.
 A validator who doesn't run a bridge operator is not eligible for the block reward.
 :::

 ## Run a node
-See [Setup introduction](./mainnet/introduction.md) for information on how to set up or configure a node, and check out the [Resources](./resources/) section for further information.
+See [Before you start](./setup/introduction.md) for information on how to set up or configure a node, and check out the [Resources](./resources/) section for further information.

 To learn about the rewards available to validators, see [Rewards](./../basics/rewards.md).